NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 ## Configuring Your Nebra Indoor Hotspot

-To configure your Hotspot you will require the Helium Network application installed on a Mobile Phone and for you to have gone through the account setup process to continue.
+To configure your Hotspot, you will require the Helium Network application installed on a Mobile Phone, and for you to have gone through the account setup process to continue.

 **Step 1:** Open the Helium application and login, then press hotspots.